Fiaojeda/Fiaojeda.github.io/_services/Politics_and_diplomacy.md

 intro_image_hide_on_mobile: false
 ---

-As part of my career I have had the opportunity to meet important personalities around the world.
+As part of my career I had numerous opportunities to meet important personalities around the world.
 Here I share the nurturing conversations and highlights of these meetings.

 <br>